MiklinMA/CalendarSummary/README.md

 <img width="444" alt="image" src="https://github.com/MiklinMA/CalendarSummary/assets/37439522/5d284da3-f615-4e9c-82a7-31d7b45d066f">

 The application uses 'dot and space' ('. ') as a separator to build hierarchy.
-For example if you create few events like this
+For example if you create a few events like this
 * 'Project.
 Task 1.
 Subtask 1' duration 60 minutes
 * 'Project.
 Task 1.
 Subtask 2' duration 30 minutes
 * 'Project.
 Task 2.
 Subtask 1' duration 30 minutes